datacommonsorg/data/scripts/us_census/cps_hvs/README.md

 ### Import Procedure

-To import new homeownership data from FRED into Data Commons, simply upload the CSVs from Kaggle, removing the _realtime_start_ and _realtime_end_ columns manually.
+To import new homeownership data from FRED into Data Commons, simply upload the CSVs from Kaggle.

 #### Pre-Processing Validation